 The Rainbow House Family

-These photos are taken from a place called, “Rainbow House”, which is a center that serves mothers and their children suffering from drug abuse or incarceration.
-I have been volunteering for this center for the past three summers and have built quite a friendship with the family there.
-However, it was not always that I felt this close to the people there.
-My first time meeting these people, I was afraid of them, I felt very distant from them as if they were people from another planet.
-As I worked with the mothers and the children more and more, I began to realize how these families are not much different from who I am and the people around me.
-Which are these first family photos exemplify.
+These photos were taken at "Rainbow House", a center that serves mothers and their children suffering from drug abuse and/or incarceration.
+I have been volunteering for this center for the past three summers and have built quite a friendship with the families there; however, it was not always that way.
+My first time meeting these people, I felt very distant from them because of our drastically different backgrounds.
+Nevertheless, as I worked with the mothers and the children more and more, I began to realize how these families were not much different from myself.

-Former incarcerated people, families with an incarcerated father, or drug addicts, these are all the labels I was scared of and I put on them even before getting to know them, which our society commonly does on people.
-However, with out the explanation, when looked at the family photos, these families look like a normal family and some even more happier than families around us, which they are.
-They are just like us and sometimes better as they find the smallest occasions to laugh together with and find happiness in.
+Formerly incarcerated people, families with incarcerated fathers, or drug addicts, these were the labels that I was scared of, and I was prejudiced towards them, which is common in our society.
+At first glance, these families look like a normal family, and some even appear happier than most.
+They are just like us, and at times, they are better off as they find the smallest occasions to laugh together and find happiness.

-These mothers have survived through a hardships that many others struggle to and now are looking for a way to get through life and raise their children by themselves right now in their life.
-Which inspired the next second series of photos.
-I had a great opportunity to collaborate with a fellow student from a different school, where she reached out to me.
-She wanted to make dresses for the moms and daughters, which gave me another opportunity to have a photoshoot with them again.
+These mothers have survived through hardships that many others struggle through.
+They are now looking for a way to get through life and raise their children as single parents.
+This inspired the second series of photos.
+I had a great opportunity to collaborate with a fellow student from a different school.
+She wanted to make dresses for the mothers and daughters, which gave me another opportunity to have a photoshoot with them again.

-This photography project with the Rainbow House Family is titled “Empower”, because these powers empower me as a photographer.
-The mothers have been through more than I can imagine, however, what gave them the drive through these hardships were themselves and their love for their family.
+This photography project with Rainbow House is titled, "Empower", because the strength of these families empower me as a photographer.
+The mothers have been through more than I can imagine; however, what gave them the drive to endure through the hardships was their love for their family.
 These families empower me.